microsoft/KqlTools/Doc/CommandLineTool.md

 ## <a id="Etw">Tracing ETW TCP Events

-This walkthrough demonstrates how to use RealTimeKql to explore tcp events emitted by an Event Tracing for Windows (ETW) provider.
+This walkthrough demonstrates how to use RealTimeKql to explore TCP events emitted by an Event Tracing for Windows (ETW) provider.

 ### Start an ETW Trace: